The Word You Keep Reaching For

 Stage 5 — the Self-Transforming Mind.
 You can hold multiple value systems simultaneously, recognize the limits of your own framework, and operate with genuine flexibility.
 This is rare.
 Kegan estimated single-digit percentages of the adult population.

-Here is where this connects to the metabolic question, and we think the connection is underappreciated.
+Here is where this connects to your experience, and why it matters more than the developmental psychology framing suggests.
 Self-authoring requires a functioning prefrontal cortex.
 The capacity to examine your own beliefs, hold competing perspectives, and make deliberate choices about your life — these are executive functions.
-They run on the newest, most metabolically expensive hardware in the brain.
+They run on the newest, most metabolically expensive hardware in your brain.
 When that hardware is offline — when chronic stress, poor sleep, unstable blood sugar, and systemic inflammation have degraded prefrontal function — you do not have access to self-authoring.

 You default to Stage 3.
 Not because you lack potential, but because the biological infrastructure for Stage 4 is compromised.
 The socialized mind is not just a developmental stage.
 For millions of people, it is a metabolic consequence.